Designing the Episode Pass

 Audience & Player Insights:

-This insight shaped the foundation of Episode Pass.
-Players needed a single place where daily effort felt cumulative and clearly connected to seasonal progression.
+That gap drove the foundation of Episode Pass.
+Players needed one place where daily effort stacked up and clearly rolled into seasonal progression.

 Define: